 Somebody inquired to me in one of the professional networking sites if I can suggest what the...

 Business analysis has been identified as a key discipline in organizations across the globe.
-Business analysts enable the enterprise to articulate its needs, rationale for change and to design and describe solutions those deliver value.
+Business analysts enable the enterprise to articulate its needs, the rationale for change and to design and describe solutions that deliver value.
 Business analysis can be performed in a project or across the enterprise.
 It is used to understand the current state, define the future state and determine activities required for the transition.

 International Institute of Business Analysis (IIBA) defines business analysis as the practice of enabling change in an organization, by defining needs and recommending solutions that deliver value to stakeholders.

 According to Wikipedia, business analysis is a research discipline of identifying business needs and determining solutions to business problems.
 Solutions often include a software-systems development component, but may also consist of process improvement, organizational change or strategic planning and policy development.
 The person who carries out this task is called a business analyst or BA.

 A business analyst is a role where one can contribute to an organization’s strategy, its offerings, its revenue, and its margin.
 It offers a great opportunity to interact with many stakeholders, develop innovative solutions, and improve the existing solutions.
 Business analysts work as a bridge between business stakeholders and technology architects.

 According to CIO.com, Business analysts help guide businesses in improving processes, products, services, and software through data analysis.
 These agile workers straddle the line between IT and the business to help bridge the gap and improve efficiency.

 A Business Analyst is an important part of any project team.
 Acting as the key interface between the users and the project manager they gather information, document processes, and confirm the final documents with users.

 The definition of business analysis allows for many different approaches to the role.
 Although the role of a Business Analyst will vary dramatically from industry to industry and from company to company, some key roles a business analyst performs remain the same.